zio/zio-insight/docs/index.md

 ---
-id: about_index
+id: index
-title:  "About ZIO Insight"
+title: "Introduction to ZIO Insight"
 ---

 ## A framework for inspecting and visualizing information in ZIO applications